Substance Treatment Counselor

 The University of Colorado Denver seeks a full-time, University Staff (non-classified) Substance Treatment Counselor within the Addiction Research and Treatment Services (ARTS) Adult Outpatient Program, with clinic locations in Denver, Aurora and Arvada.
-This position is located in central Denver and is grant funded.
 The ARTS Adult Outpatient Program is within the School of Medicine, Department of Psychiatry.
 ARTS Adult Outpatient clinics provide drug and alcohol assessment, psychosocial and pharmacological treatment for adults.
 Programs in various clinic locations include traditional outpatient, intensive outpatient and may contain specialty services for clients referred by the criminal justice system, county departments of human services, and services for pregnant women, individuals who are HIV positive and gender responsive services.

 This clinical position is responsible for performing counseling duties and will be supervised by a senior counselor and/or the Clinic Coordinator.
 Duties include: providing assessments of clients for admission to treatment; performing substance abuse evaluations; completing intakes; performing group, individual and family counseling using evidence based practices for offender population; maintaining documentation in patient charts; developing and carrying out individualized treatment plans and case management duties as needed to meet the needs of external sources as well as linking client's treatment progress to referral sources; completing monthly billing report and statistics; assessing and collecting fees from client; and performing related work as assigned or required.
 This position will primarily work with patients who are referred from probation departments and with opioid dependent patients and/or other referral sources (i.e. department of social services).

 PLEASE NOTE: Candidates will be responsible for travel expenses related to the interview process and any relocation expenses, if applicable.